Roasted Fennel Black Garlic Soup

 Black garlic … delicious, wrinkly, paste-y, weird-looking, sticky, yummy black garlic.

-Black garlic (according to our good friend, Mr. Wikipedia) is, “a type of caramelized garlic … made by heating whole bulbs of garlic over the course of several weeks, a process that results in black cloves.”
+Black garlic (according to our good friend, Mr. Wiki) is “a type of caramelized garlic … made by heating whole bulbs of garlic over the course of several weeks, a process that results in black cloves.”
 They taste sweet, a little like balsamic vinegar, and a little fermented like soy sauce or miso.

 Black garlic is often available at farmers’ markets, specialty grocers, or you can buy it online.